 There is ample parking in the softball parking lot at 6th and Delaware and in university apartment parking lot just north of the track on 5th Street.
 Attendees have also found spots along Columbia and near the park just west of the track.
 Please respect neighbors, posted signs and use basic common sense when parking.
 We always want to be good neighbors.

 When is it?

-Every single Tuesday, rain or shine, year-round, at 6 pm.
+Every single Tuesday, rain or shine, year-round, at 6pm.
 We suggest arriving by 5:45 in order to run or walk at least a half-mile (2 laps on the track) as a warmup.
-From June to September the workout is also offered at 6am.
+During the summer months (for 2018, starting May 22), the same workout is offered on Tuesdays at 6am.